Orientation

 waiting to sprout.

-Morihei Ueshiba (1883-1969),
+O Sensei, Morihei Ueshiba (1883-1969),

 Founder of Aikido

-Each person is communicated with as a fellow traveler on a journey, not as a "student" or "patient."
+Each person is communicated with as a Fellow Traveler on a journey, not as a "student" or "patient."
 There are no doctors or gurus here.
-Your own soul is the path and my role is to walk with you along the way.
-Through this work, a learning process is activated and unfurls toward greater awareness, alignment, integration, and life congruence.

-The journey flows at a natural pace, honoring the themes that arise — which may apply as much to matters of creativity, lifestyle, and present-day life choices as it does to spirituality, the impact of these times of change, or past experiences of heart-mind.
+Through this exploration, a learning process is activated and unfurls toward greater awareness, alignment, integration, and life congruence.
+The journey flows at a natural pace, honoring the themes that arise — which may apply as much to matters of creativity, lifestyle, and present-day life choices as it does to spirituality, dreams, the impact of these times of change, or past experiences of heart-mind.

 The view here is that the soul has an ancient, autonomous intelligence whose unfolding wisdom is revealed in gradual ways, but whose fullness, energy, momentum, and directives are concealed in the subterranean depths of who we are.